BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 # Authentication and profile management
 ## Registration
-The first step to use MaaS is sign up by clicking to the Sign up button in the homepage.
-You will be offered a form to fill out with email address, password and name of the company.
-After that you can continue clicking the Sign up button.
+The first step for using MaaS is signing up by clicking the Sign up button in the homepage.
+You will be offered a form which should be filled out with an email address, a password and the name of the company.
+Then you can continue by clicking the Sign up button.

 ## Authentication
-In order to login you must be registered.
-Login allows access to the system dashboard, and then to all the features offered by MaaS.
+Registration is required for logging in.
+Login allows you to access the system dashboard and all the features offered by MaaS.
 In order to authenticate you must fill out the form proposed in the homepage.
-As illustrated in Figure 1 , will be asked to enter e-mail (1) , password (2) and click the Sign In button (3).
-Finished authentication, the user is redirected to the Dashboard.
+As illustrated in Figure 1 , you will be asked to enter an e-mail (1) , a password (2) and click the Sign in button (3).
+After the authentication process is finished, the user is redirected to the dashboard.
 ![](../img/login.png)

 ## Password recovery
-The password recovery occurs if the user has lost the password.
-In order to proceed with a password recovery you need to know your registration email.
-Click on the link "Forgot your password?" in the login screen to start the recovery procedure.
+In case the user has lost his/her password, password recovery is done.
+You need to know your registration email in order to proceed with this procedure.
+Click the "Forgot your password?" link in the login screen to start the recovery procedure.
 A form will be offered to you.
-In this form you have to insert your registration email and click the Reset Password button.
-An email containing more instructions will be sent to that address.
+In this form you should insert your registration email and click the Reset Password button.
+An email containing more instructions will be sent to the previously inserted address.

 ## Access and change personal profile
-In order to access to the profile's edit page, click on email address placed on the menu bar and select the voice "Profile".
-Here, the user can modify his/her email address and password.
+In order to access the profile's edit page, click the email address placed on the menu bar and select the "Profile" voice.
+Here the user can modify his/her email address and password.